opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 Controlling Several Function Curves at the Same Time
 ----------------------------------------------------
-It is possible to control the keys and the interpolations of all the function curves visualized in the Function Editor by using widgets available in a horizontal strip at the top of the Function Curve Editor area, below the frame ruler.
+It's possible to control the keys and the interpolations of all the function curves visualized in the Function Editor by using widgets available in a horizontal strip at the top of the **Graph Editor** area, below the frame ruler.

-This allows you to define keys and control the interpolation speed for different curves at the same time, such as a camera truck and pan, or a special FX transformation and a pegbar movement.
+This allows you to define keys and control the interpolation speed for different curves at the same time, such as a camera truck and pan, or an effect animation and a pegbar movement.

-With respect to keys, a key point is visible in the strip for each key point defined for any curve visible in the Function Curve Editor; a line connects the key points for all the frames where there is a transformation going on.
-The key point can be moved, automatically moving the key points it refers to; in case the key point refers to key points at the same frame in several curves, all the key points will move along.
+With respect to keys, a keyframe is visible in the strip for each keyframe defined for any curve visible in the Graph Editor; a line connects the keyframes for all the frames where there is an animation going on.
+The strip keyframe can be moved, automatically moving the keyframes it refers to; in case the strip keyframe refers to keyframes at the same frame in several curves, all the keyframes will move along.

-With respect to interpolation, if all the visible curves have a key at the same specific frame, and the segment on the side of the key has the same ease in / ease out value or the same speed in / speed out horizontal component, a marker will be visible in the strip on the side of the key points.
-The marker shaped as an opening square bracket is for the segment on the right of the key point, the one shaped like a closing square bracket is for the segment on the left of the key point.
-The markers can be moved, automatically changing the ease in / ease out value or the speed in / speed out of all the segments they refer to.
+With respect to interpolation, if all the visible curves have a key at the same specific frame, and the segment on the side of the key has the same **Ease In / Ease Out** value or the same **Speed In / Speed Out** horizontal component, a marker will be visible in the strip on the side of the strip keyframes.
+The marker shaped as an *opening square bracket* is for the segment to the right of the keyframe, the one shaped like a *closing square bracket* is for the segment on the left of the keyframe.
+The markers can be moved, automatically changing the **Ease In / Ease Out** or the **Speed In / Speed Out** values of all the segments they refer to.

 .. tip:: **To set which curves have to be controlled:**

-    Display the function curves in the function editor (see  :ref:`Using the Function Editor <using_the_function_editor>`  ).
+    Display the curves in the Graph Editor (see  :ref:`Using the Function Editor <using_the_function_editor>`  ).

-.. tip:: **To add a key point:**
+.. tip:: **To add a keyframe:**

-    Ctrl-click (PC) or Cmd-click (Mac) the frame ruler where you want to add the key point: a key point will be added to all the visible curves.
+    Ctrl-click (PC) or Cmd-click (Mac) the frame ruler where you want to add the keyframe: a keyframe will be added to all the visible curves.

-.. tip:: **To move a key point:**
+.. tip:: **To move a keyframe:**

-    Click and drag it: all the key points it refers to will move along.
+    Click and drag the strip keyframe: all the keyframes it refers to will move along.

 .. tip:: **To control the speed of the interpolation:**

-    Move the markers visible on the sides of the key points.
+    Move the markers visible on the sides of the strip keyframes.

 .. |function_editor_1| image:: /_static/function_editor/function_editor_1.png
 .. |function_editor_spreadsheet| image:: /_static/function_editor/function_editor_spreadsheet.png